vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 transactions finished at 4:37 PM.
 I then went to Trader Joe's and bought groceries; I checked out at 5:09 PM.
 I then went to Udupi Palace and got a spinach masala dosa.

+## Sunday November 22

+In the morning, I went to the Walgreens on Gilman Street to buy toiletries.
+I checked out at 8:29 AM.